nmslib/nmslib/manual/build.md

 ## Quick Start on Windows

-Building on Windows requires [Visual Studio 2015 Express for Desktop](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) and [CMake for Windows](https://cmake.org/download/).
+Building on Windows requires [Visual Studio 2015 Express for Desktop](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
+The building process is a bit tricky and hairy, see the [AppVeyor config file for details](/.appveyor.yml) Building all the binaries can be done using [CMake for Windows](https://cmake.org/download/).
 First, generate Visual Studio solution file for 64 bit architecture using CMake **GUI**.
 You have to specify both the platform and the version of Visual Studio.
-Then, the generated solution can be built using Visual Studio. **Attention**: this way of building on Windows is not well tested yet.
-We suspect that there might be some issues related to building truly 64-bit binaries.
+Then, the generated solution can be built using Visual Studio.
+Although it should be possible to do in theory, it is difficult to implement in practice.
+An easier solution is to build using **VCPKG**.

-Installing and building via vcpkg
+## Installing and building via VCPKG
 You can download and install nmslib using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
 ```
 git clone https://github.com/Microsoft/vcpkg.git